-Shoulder Surgery Melbourne
+Shoulder Surgeon Melbourne

 Mr Shane Blackmore has a sub-speciality interest in shoulder surgery having completed two separate fellowships in shoulder surgery.
 Shane completed a fellowship in London, UK for Shoulder and Elbow Surgery through the Shoulder Unit of St John and St Elizabeth.
 Training and working with Mr Andrew Wallace from the world renowned Fortius Clinic.